statonlab/tripal_dev_seed/README.md

 This dataset is the first 200 genes of the Fraxinus excelsior dataset.
 Use it to quickly seed a Tripal site with data.

 See the description and credits for the full dataset on [Hardwoods Genomics Project](https://hardwoodgenomics.org/content/European-Ash).
+# Files
-## Files
+## sequences

-### mRNA
 * FexcelsiorCDS.fasta - mRNA
+* FexcelsiorAA.minoas.fasta - predicted amino acids/polypeptides

+## blast_annotations
 * Fexcelsior.blastx.sprot.xml - swissprot annotations for these mRNA
 * Fexcelsior.blastx.trembl.xml - TREMBL annotations for these mRNA

-### protein
-* FexcelsiorAA.minoas.fasta - predicted amino acids
+## interproscan_annotations
-* ips/* - interproscan annotations for the predicted amino acids
+* *.xml - interproscan annotations for the predicted amino acids, ~ one xml per entry.

-Note that to load the proteins, you must link them with the regexp `(FRA.*?)\.1`
+## biosamples

-### expression
+## expression
 * Fexcelsior_biosamples.xml - three random biosamples from NCBI.
 	- LIBEST_026644
 	- ERS1887582
 	- ERS1887575

-# Database Backup
+## kegg_annotations

+KEGG annotations generated using the KEGG_KOALA tool, corresponding to the sequence features.

+## documentation

+## database_backups

 Backup databases are available with most of this data loaded.
 The current database 12-19-17 is a first stab at this.

 ## Quick Set Up

-* Create an organism for Fraxinus excelsior (common name: European Ash)
+* Create an organism for _Fraxinus excelsior_ (common name: European Ash)
 * Create analyses to associate the data with.
-We currently use 1 analyses per content item.
+We currently suggest 1 analysis per content item.
-* Use the FASTA loader ot load in the CDS first, then the proteins.
+* Use the FASTA loader to load in the CDS first, then the polypeptides.
-* Use the `tripal_analysis_blast` blast XML loader ot load the Fexcelsior data.
+* Use the `tripal_analysis_blast` blast XML loader to load the _F. excelsior data_.
 This gets associated with the mRNA.
 * Publish the mRNA.
 * Use the `tripal_analyssi_interpro` to load the interproscan data.
 * Publish the proteins.
-* Load Biosamples/Biomaterials
+* Load Biosamples/Biomaterials.
-* Load Expression data for Biosamples
+* Load Expression data for Biosamples.

+Note that to load the polypeptides, you must link them with the regexp  `(FRA.*?)(?=:)`

 # Full Guide
 * [Loading Sequences](/documentation/loading_FASTA.md)